 - Display Driver.
 The display driver receives image data from the timing controller and delivers precise analog voltages or currents to create images on the display.
 The two main types of display drivers for a TFT-LCD panel are gate drivers and source drivers.
 Gate drivers turn on the transistor within each pixel cell on the horizontal line on the panel for data input at each row.
 Source drivers receive image data from the timing controller and generate voltage that is applied to the liquid crystal within each pixel cell on the vertical line on the panel for data input at each column.
 The combination determines the colors generated by each pixel.
 Typically multiple gate drivers and source drivers are installed separately on the panel.
-However, for certain small and medium-sized applications, gate drivers and source drivers than small and medium-sized panels. - Timing Controller.
+However, for certain small and medium-sized applications, gate drivers and source drivers are integrated into a single chip due to space and cost considerations.
+Large-sized panels typically have higher resolution and require more display drivers than small and medium-sized panels. - Timing Controller.
 The timing controller receives image data and converts the format for the source drivers' input.
 The timing controller also generates controlling signals for gate and source drivers.
 Typically, the timing controller is a discrete semiconductor in large-sized TFT-LCD panels.
 For certain small and medium-sized applications, however, the timing controller may be integrated with display drivers. - Scaler.
-For certain displays, a scaler is installed to magnify or shrink image data in order for the image to fill the panel. - Operational Amplifier.
-An operational amplifier supplies the reference voltage to source drivers in order to make their output voltage uniform. - Television Chipset.
+For certain displays, a scaler is installed to magnify or shrink image data in order for the image to fill the panel. - Operational Amplifier: An operational amplifier supplies the reference voltage to source drivers in order to make their output voltage uniform. - Television Chipset.
 Television flat panel displays require chipsets that typically contain all or some of the following components: an audio processor, analog interfaces, digital interfaces, a video processor, a channel receiver and a digital television decoder.
-See "-Products-TFT-LCD Television and Monitor Semiconductor Solutions-TFT-LCD Television and Monitor Chipsets" for a description of these components. - Power IC.
+See "-Products-TFT-LCD Television and Monitor Semiconductor Solutions-TFT-LCD Television and Monitor Chipsets" for a description of these components.

+- Power IC.
 Power ICs include certain drivers, amplifiers, DC to DC converters and other semiconductors designed to enhance power management, such as voltage regulation, voltage boosting and battery management. - Touch controller IC.
 For touch screen applications, touch controller ICs enable touch interfaces, such as capacitive touch panels, to identify, qualify and track user's contacts with precision and sensibility. - Others.
 Flat panel displays also require multiple general purpose semiconductors such as memory, power converters and inverters.